In 1939, Einstein wrote to Roosevelt:1

 In our podcast episode with Will MacAskill we discuss why he puts the risk of extinction this century at around 1%.

-In his his book The Precipice: Existential Risk and the Future of Humanity, Dr Toby Ord gives his guess at our total extinction risk this century as 1 in 6 — a roll of the dice.
+In his his book The Precipice: Existential Risk and the Future of Humanity, Dr Toby Ord gives his guess at our total existential risk this century as 1 in 6 — a roll of the dice.
 Listen to our episode with Toby.

 What should we make of these estimates?
 Presumably, the researchers only work on these issues because they think they’re so important, so we should expect their estimates to be high (“selection bias”).
 But does that mean we can dismiss their concerns entirely?